wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 ## 0.4.5

 New: 1.Supports associative lines.
 2.You can also drag the canvas by holding down the root node.
+3. Hold down the ctrl key to adjust multiple selected nodes.

 ## 0.4.4